mattamora/362Project.github.io/index.md

 * Lab 8

-    Lab 8 was also a good lab because it was the first lab that I really struggled with.
-This lab was also the lab I spent the most time onb.
+    Lab 8 was also a lab I liked because it was the first lab that I really struggled with.
+This lab was also the lab I spent the most time on.
 Working on these labs, parts one and two, really helped improve my coding skills.

 * Lab 10